codderv006/codderv006/README.md

 👀 Interested in Machine Learning, Open-source contributions, Frontend-dev, Graphic designing and more!

-🌱 Currently learning JAVA and JAVASCRIPT with some practice for UI designing on Figma and Canva
+🌱 Currently learning JAVA, Blender, JAVASCRIPT, and python with some practice for UI designing on Figma and Canva

 📫 How to reach me : via
 * mail : vedthp06@gmail.com